-Modelling suggests that there are early signs that the percentage of people testing positive in Northern Ireland has increased in the most recent week.
+Modelling suggests that in the most recent week, the percentage of people testing positive in Northern Ireland appears to be no longer decreasing.
 The official estimates of the percentage of people in NI previously testing positive for COVID-19 are set out in figure 1a while the modelled trends over time in the overall population for testing positive for COVID-19, including 95% credible intervals, are shown in figure 1b (overleaf).
 These estimates are calculated using a regression model which adjusts the survey results to be more representative of the overall population in terms of age, sex, and region.